Christian Yelich Preview, Player Props: Brewers vs. Pirates

 Christian Yelich At The Plate

-- Yelich has an OPS of .807, fueled by an OBP of .364 to go with a slugging percentage of .442.
-All three of those stats rank first among Milwaukee hitters this season.
+- Yelich leads Milwaukee with an OBP of .363, plus a team-best slugging percentage of .440.

-- Among the qualified hitters, he ranks 28th in batting average, while his on-base percentage ranks 22nd and he is 71st in slugging.
+- Among the qualified hitters in MLB play, he ranks 35th in batting average, 23rd in on-base percentage, and 72nd in slugging.

-- Yelich has had an RBI in 46 games this year (34.6%), including 17 multi-RBI outings (12.8%).
-He has also driven in three or more of his team's runs in six contests.
+- In 47 games this season (35.1%), Yelich has picked up an RBI, and in 17 of those games (12.7%) he had two or more.
+He has also driven home three or more of his team's runs in six contests.

+- He has scored a run in 67 games this year, with multiple runs 25 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.